jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/JCS-For-Greenplum-Level-Agreement-SLA.md

 #### 2.3 Migration Nature of Data

-JCS for Greenplum is delivered online to the user, and the user can import data through the corresponding database client software, so as to meet the migration requirements of user data.
+Data Warehouse JDW is delivered online to the user, and the user can import data through the corresponding database client software, so as to meet the migration requirements of user data.

 #### 2.4 Privacy of Data